Want to build a game for Etherplay?

 The above list is true regardless of the technology involved.

-If you have question in the mean time, do not hesitate to contact us at firstname.lastname@example.org
+If you have question, do not hesitate to contact us at firstname.lastname@example.org

 Looking forward to hearing about your games ideas and help you publish it on Etherplay!